mandi1120/sparkify_data_modeling/README.md

 The pipeline is executed from the terminal as shown and described below.

-- The create_tables.py file is run once to create the SQL tables.
-- Then the etl.py file is executed to perform the ETL pipeline.
+- Once the tables have been created, the [etl.py](etl.py) file is executed to perform the ETL pipeline.
     - It first identifies the total count of files in the directory, then processes each file individually.
     - The general steps performed on each file are as follows:
         1. Open the file